Milton Avery: Career

 For several years in the late 1920s through the late 1930s, Avery practiced painting and drawing at the Art Students League of New York.
 Roy Neuberger saw his work and thought he deserved recognition.
 Determined to get the world to know and respect Avery's work, Neuberger bought over 100 of his paintings, starting with Gaspé Landscape, and lent or donated them to museums all over the world.
 With Avery's work rotating through high-profile museums, he came to be a highly respected and successful painter.

 In the 1930s, he was befriended by Adolph Gottlieb and Mark Rothko among many other artists living in New York City in the 1930s–40s.
 Avery's use of glowing color and simplified forms was an influence on the younger artists.

 The Phillips Collection in Washington, D.C., was the first museum to purchase one of Avery's paintings in 1929; that museum also gave him his first solo museum exhibition in 1944.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1963.

 Avery had a serious heart attack in 1949.
 During his convalescence he concentrated on printmaking.
 When he resumed painting, his work showed a new subtlety in the handling of paint, and a tendency toward slightly more muted tones.

 Death

 Milton Avery died at Montefiore Hospital in the Bronx, New York, on January 3, 1965, following a long illness, and is buried in the Artist's Cemetery in Woodstock, Ulster County, New York.
 After his passing his widow, Sally Avery, donated his personal papers to the Archives of American Art, a research center of the Smithsonian Institution.

+Milton Avery is represented by Xavier Hufkens, Karma, and Victoria Miro.